 - If possible keep the animal moving slowly

-- Take your animal to the vet as soon as it's temperature starts to drop
+- Take your animal to the vet as soon as its temperature starts to drop

-At temperatures greater than 109 F, failure of vital organs, and consequently death, can occur.
+At temperatures greater than 109F or 42C, failure of vital organs, and consequently death, can occur.